1. Personal finance

 7. Development economics

-- Designed for economists already convinced of the benefits of behavioral economics as well as mainstream economists who feel threatened by new developments in behavioral economics
+- Designed for economists already convinced of the benefits of behavioral economics and mainstream economists who feel threatened by new developments in behavioral economics

 - Written for those who wish to become quickly acquainted with behavioral economics